gazorby/fish-abbreviation-tips/README.md

 `ABBR_TIPS_REGEXES`

-If the command dosn't match an abbreviation exactly, then it is tested against some regexes to try extracting a possible abbreviation.
+If the command dosn't match an abbreviation/alias exactly, then it is tested against some regexes to try extracting a possible abbreviation/alias.

-For example, you could have an abbreviation like this :
+For example, you could have an abbreviation/alias like this :
 ```console
 gcm => git commit -m
 ```
 So you want a tip when typing `git commit -m "my commit"`, but the command doesn't match exactly `git commit -m`.
 To tackle this, we have a default regex that will match commands with arguments removed, so your `git commit -m "my commit"` will be tested as `git commit -m`.

 You can add such regexes to the `ABBR_TIPS_REGEXES` list, and they will be tested in the order in which they have been added (see [default configuration](#default-configuration)).
-Matching is lazy, so if the string extracted with the first regex match an abbreviation, it won't go further.
+Matching is lazy, so if the string extracted with the first regex match an abbreviation/alias, it won't go further.
 Keep in mind that only the *first matching group* will be tested. (so you must have at least one per regex)

 ## 🎥 Behind the scenes
-In order to not slow down your prompt, the plugin store abbreviations and their corresponding commands in lists (actually simulating a dictionary, as [fish doesn't support dict yet](https://github.com/fish-shell/fish-shell/issues/390)) to avoid iterating over all abbreviations each time you type a command.
-So retrieving an abbreviation from a command is fast as it doesn't involve any loop.
+In order to not slow down your prompt, the plugin store abbreviations/aliases and their corresponding commands in lists (actually simulating a dictionary, as [fish doesn't support dict yet](https://github.com/fish-shell/fish-shell/issues/390)) to avoid iterating over all abbreviations/aliases each time you type a command.
+So retrieving an abbreviation or an alias from a command is fast as it doesn't involve any loop.

 The plugin will create lists once during installation by calling `__abbr_tips_init` in background (more precisely in spawned shell, because [fish doesn't put functions in background](https://github.com/fish-shell/fish-shell/issues/238)).
-Then, lists will get updated when you add or remove abbreviation using `abbr` builtin.
+Then, lists will get updated when you add or remove abbreviation/alias using `abbr` or `functions` builtin.

 ## ✅ Support